santosh-r24/santosh-r24/README.md

 <h1 align="center">Hi, I'm Santosh</h1>
 <h3 align="center">I'm a ML Engineer currently working at a Deep Tech startup in India.</h3>
-- I'm currently exploring creating LLM agents for different use cases
+- I'm currently wokring on a LLM agent for the Gemini comptetion, have a look!
+[Taskbreakdown](https://taskbreakdown.streamlit.app/)

 - 👯 I’m open to **All collaborations in the Deep Learning space**